Dr. Gerhard Thonhauser

 “Phenomenological Reduction and Radical Situatedness: Merleau-Ponty and the Method of Critical Phenomenology”, Genealogy+Critique, 9 (1), 2023, 1-18.
 Link

 “Competitive Team Sport Without External Referees: The Case of the Flying Disc Sport Ultimate”, Sport, Ethics and Philosophy, 2023.
-Link Pre-Print (opens in new tab)
+Link Pre-Print (PDF file) (opens in new tab)

 “Being a Team Player: Approaching team coordination in sports in dialogue with ecological and praxeological approaches”, Frontiers in Psychology, 13 (1026859), 2022, 1-10.
 Link